Norman Cohn: Life

 Cohn was born in London, to a German Jewish father and a Catholic mother.
 He was educated at Gresham's School and Christ Church, Oxford.
 According to the Italian scholar Lorenzo Ferrari, "Cohn grew up feeling 'a man between all worlds' with his German-Jewish surname, his mother's Catholic faith (although she never had him baptised), and his numerous German relatives".
 He was a scholar and research student at Christ Church between 1933 and 1939, taking a first-class degree in Modern Languages in 1936 (French) and in 1939 (German).
 He served for six years in the British Army, being commissioned into the Queen's Royal Regiment in 1939 and transferring to the Intelligence Corps in 1944, where his knowledge of modern languages found employment.

 In 1941, he married Vera Broido, with whom he had a son, the writer Nik Cohn.
 In the immediate post-war period, he was stationed in Vienna, ostensibly to interrogate Nazis, but he encountered many refugees from Stalinism, and the similarities in persecutorial obsessions evinced both by Nazism and Stalinism fueled his interest in the historical background for these ideologically opposed, yet functionally similar movements.
 After his discharge, he taught successively in universities in Scotland, Ireland, England, the United States and Canada.

-In 1962, Cohn was approached by Observer editor David Astor after Astor gave a speech on the psychopathological roots of extremism.
+In 1962, Cohn approached Observer editor David Astor after Astor gave a speech on the psychopathological roots of extremism.
 Cohn became the head of the Centre for Research in Collective Psychopathology (later, Columbus Centre), which was set up and initially financed by Astor to look into the causes of extremism and persecution.
 In 1966, the Centre was formally set up as a research project at the University of Sussex.
 From 1973 to 1980, Cohn was Astor-Wolfson Professor of History at Sussex.

 Following the death of his wife Vera, in December 2004 he married Marina Voikhanskaya, a psychiatrist of Russian origin who had protested in the 1970s against the forcible detainment of political dissidents in the Soviet Union.
 Norman Cohn died on 31 July 2007, in Cambridge, England, at the age of 92, from a degenerative heart condition.